 They say "a picture's worth a thousand words" so here's my pedagogy in images!

-I am currently a Deputy Principal and Google Certified Trainer at Aorere College, Auckland, New Zealand, an increasingly digitised and modern learning institution.
-You can follow and read about our school's digital journey by visiting aoreredigital.com.
+I am currently a deputy principal,teacher and Googler at Aorere College, Auckland, New Zealand, an awesome digitised and modern learning institution.
+You can follow and read about our school's digital journey by visiting Aorere Digital.

 stuartkellynz.com is the personal blog of me, Stuart Kelly (@stuartkellynz).
 I created it after becoming a firm believer in the power of online collaboration and the positive benefits of sharing resources locally and globally.
 I blog mostly on modern teaching & learning pedagogy and digital technology in education.
 I also host a weekly twitter chat #digitaledchat every Monday night during term time.
 The storifies of these chats are posted on this site.